kachick/renovate-config-asdf/README.md

 This example referenced stable version as `#1.6.0`.
 Versions can be checked in [github-tags](https://github.com/kachick/renovate-config-asdf/tags).
 Because of default branch is frequently changed for developping.

+Currently this config tested only in GitHub repositories.
+However 1.4.1+ tagged releases might work in GitLab and others.\
+See [#192](https://github.com/kachick/renovate-config-asdf/issues/191) and [#206](https://github.com/kachick/renovate-config-asdf/issues/206) for further detail.\
+Please note, `main` branch will NOT work except GitHub.
+Because it points `local>`.

 ## Self updater

 Experimental feature.
 And it is not core feature of this project.
 So seprated from default.json for now.